 During the past few years, some “rapid detox” centers have tried to replicate the Waismann Method by offering “miracle cures” for opioid detoxification.
 Unfortunately, many of these centers do not follow proper safety protocol, provide follow-up care, nor use appropriate medical facilities or professionals to perform the procedures.
-They often start at a low cost and add additional fees for services that are imperative for the patient’s wellbeing and successful recovery before and after the procedure.
+They often start at a low cost and add additional fees for services that are imperative for the patient’s well-being and successful recovery before and after the procedure.
 The goal is usually to keep costs low and shuffle in as many patients as possible in a short amount of time.

 The Cost of Rapid Opiate Detoxification

-When a patient first inquires about the Waismann Method, a phone assessment with the medical staff is made to determine the cost and length of treatment.
-Knowing what to expect, creates trust and minimizes anxiety.
+When a patient first inquires about the Waismann Method, a phone assessment with the medical staff is completed to determine the cost and length of treatment.
+Knowing what to expect creates trust and minimizes anxiety.
 Waismann Method patients are usually inpatient for a period of 5 to 10 days.
 The total cost of their stay is typical $17,800 to $22,800 based on individual medical and dependency history.